 Oftentimes, with foreign and international legal research, you come across hard-to-understand citations.
 When you need to find out what source a citation refers to, check out Bieber's Dictionary of Legal Abbreviations.
-A copy is located directly across from the Reference Desk in the Ready Reference section.
+A copy is located in the stacks behind the Reference Desk in the Ready Reference section.

 Bieber's is also available in LexisAdvance (select browse sources above the red search box, and type Biebers into the Search Sources box; click add this source to the search and type the citation into the red search box).